frederic-perez/AmE-dictionary/data/dictionary.md

 __kinsman__ _n_
 __kiosk > pharmacy kiosk__
 __kiosk__ _n_ :camera::two::hammer: _Automated Passport Control kiosks._ _Target’s in-store registry kiosks._
+__kip__ _n_ __5__ (kĭp-up) A maneuver in gymnastics, martial arts, and similar sports in which a person moves from lying on the back directly to a standing position by thrusting the legs upward and pushing off with hands placed palms-down near the ears.
 __kirtle__ _n_ :five::hammer: (kirtles)
 __kischy__
 __kismet__ _n_ :three: Fate, fortune.